Riverutz/AutomationProjectFinal/README.md

 Tests are grouped in path: /AutomationProjectAugust/src/test/java/flaxTest
 ```
 ## About
-This project aims to automate the core e-commerce customer journey by testing product search, add to cart, and checkout processes.
-Specifically, it will validate the ability to search for a specific product (e.g., 18-inch black gaming laptop with Intel Core i9), add it to the cart, and complete the checkout process by entering correct delivery and billing information.
+This project focuses on automating the e-commerce product search process using filter options, followed by adding the selected product to the cart and completing the checkout.
+Specifically, it will test the functionality of filtering laptops based on specific criteria (category: gaming, display size: 18 inch, CPU: Intel Core i9, color: black), adding the chosen product to the cart, and proceeding through the checkout process, including entering and verifying delivery and billing addresses.

 For this Maven Project, I have used:
 - Data Driven Testing ( stored Test Data in a JSON format)